Do you know the saying: You can’t out train a bad diet? It turns out the same is true for bad sleep!

-- If you have trouble falling asleep it might be because you caught up on your sleep in the afternoon.
+- If you have trouble falling asleep it might be because you caught up on your time rest in the afternoon.
 Avoid naps to reset your sleep cycle

-Use a Sleep Diary to chart your progress
+Use a Sleeping Diary to chart your progress

 Sleep.
 2018 May 1;41(5). doi: 10.1093/sleep/zsy027